pharo-ide/Calypso/Calypso-SystemQueries.package/ClyClassGroup.class/README.md

 	ClyClassGroup named: 'some group' priority: 20 on: aClassQuery withSubgroupsFrom: aQuery

 All groups are sorted by priority and name in the browser.
 Larger priority value put group to the top of list.

+I provide several methods to implement various commands:

+- importClass: aClass
+It supposed to modify given aClass in the way that it will become the part of group.

+- importClasses: classes
+It imports multiple classes

+- removeWithClasses
+It removes all classes and should ensure that groups will be removed too which is true for all virtual groups.

 Internal Representation and Key Implementation Points.

     Instance Variables